 Rated 'excellent' in the last Teaching Quality Assessment, the Department of Geography has an internationally-recognised record of academic research by staff with wide-ranging interests in both human and physical geography.
 Geography at Sheffield is ranked within the top 15 UK departments following the results of the 2014 Research Excellence Framework.
-All of the impact of our research has been recognised as world-leading or internationally excellent.
-At the 2008 Research Assessment Exercise we were rated as having 95% of our research as internationally significant, and 70% as 'internationally excellent' or 'world-leading'.
+The impact of all our research has been ranked as world-leading or internationally excellent, according to the REF 2014.

 We are one of the largest departments in the country in terms of undergraduate numbers, and places on courses are amongst the most-sought-after in the UK.